 Each of these countries is covered by at least one other kind of pass.
 The Eurostar train requires a separate ticket no matter what kind of pass you have (but passholders are eligible for a discount).

 Passholders should also be aware of a few tricky areas:

-- Paris–Italy trains: Direct day trains on this route (unlike the direct night trains) do accept rail passes, but the "reservation fee" is exorbitant, and can sell out quickly.
-See our tips for best handling the Paris–Italy sticky wicket.
+- Paris–Italy trains: Direct day trains on this route (unlike the direct night trains) do accept rail passes, but the "reservation fee" is substantial, and can sell out quickly.
+See my tips for booking Paris–Italy trains.

 - Fast trains in France: France's high-speed TGV trains not only require paid seat reservations, but limit places for rail-pass holders.
 Book any TGV trains as soon as you can commit to a date and time (available starting 90 days in advance).

-- Greece and Turkey: Greece isn't currently connected by any train to any neighboring country.
-Turkey is connected by train to Bulgaria, but service is sparse.
+- Greece and Turkey: Greece currently connected by train only to Serbia and Bulgaria; Turkey is connected by train to Bulgaria, but service is sparse.
 Flying is the best way to reach Athens, Thessaloniki, or Istanbul from any major city in Europe.
 Ferries also connect Greece to Italy and Turkey.
 Within Greece and Turkey, buses are generally your best option for getting around (but they aren't covered by rail passes).